progval/Limnoria/plugins/Google/README.md

 1. google

- Searches for a string and gives you 3 results from google search
+ Searches for a string and gives you 3 results from Google search
  >!google something

 2. lucky

- Return the first result (Google lucky search)
+ Return the first result (Google's "I'm Feeling Lucky" search)
  >!lucky something

 3. calc